emacs-vs/meta-view/README.md

 Hooks run after buffer is inserted to display view, default is `nil`.

-For example, display line numbers for metadata buffer.
+For example, display line numbers for metadata buffer. (on left)

 ```el
 (add-hook 'meta-view-after-insert-hook